kodecocodes/swift-algorithm-club/LRU Cache/Readme.md

 # LRU Cache

 Caches are used to hold objects in memory.
 A caches size is finite; If the system doesn't have enough memory, the cache must be purged or the program will crash.
 [Least Recently Used][1] (LRU) is a popular algorithm in cache design.

-The idea is simple: In low memory situations, the oldest used member of the cache will be purged.
+In this implementation of the LRU Cache, a size is declared during instantiation, and any insertions that go beyond the size will purge the least recently used element of the cache.
 A *priority queue* is used to enforce this behavior.

 ## The priority queue

 The key to the LRU cache is the priority queue.
 For simplicity, you'll model the queue using a linked list.
 All interactions with the LRU cache should respect this queue; Calling `get` and `set` should update the priority queue to reflect the most recently accessed element.

-### Operations
+### Interesting tidbits

+#### Adding values

 Each time we access an element, either `set` or `get` we need to insert the element in the head of priority list.
-The `insert` operation will be look like this.
+We use a helper method to handle this procedure:

 ```swift
 private func insert(_ key: KeyType, val: Any) {